hivemq/hivemq4-docker-images/README.md

 It is meant to be used to build custom images or to run a dockerized HiveMQ locally for testing purposes.

+### How to Build

+The image can then be built by running `docker build -t hivemq .` in the `hivemq4/base-image` folder.
+To specify the version the argument `--build-arg HIVEMQ_VERSION=4.5.0` can be specified, by running the command `docker build --build-arg HIVEMQ_VERSION=4.5.0 -t hivemq .`.

 ## HiveMQ DNS Discovery Image

 The [HiveMQ DNS discovery image](hivemq4/dns-image) is based on the HiveMQ base image and adds the [HiveMQ DNS Discovery Extension](https://www.hivemq.com/extension/dns-discovery-extension/).